Fungal infection: Epidemiology

 Worldwide, every year fungal infections affect more than one billion people.
 An estimated 1.6 million deaths from fungal disease were reported in 2017.
 The figure has been rising, with an estimated 1.7 million deaths from fungal disease reported in 2020.
 Fungal infections also constitute a significant cause of illness and mortality in children.

 According to the Global Action Fund for Fungal Infections, every year there are over 10 million cases of fungal asthma, around 3 million cases of long-term aspergillosis of lungs, 1 million cases of blindness due to fungal keratitis, more than 200,000 cases of meningitis due to cryptococcus, 700,000 cases of invasive candidiasis, 500,000 cases of pneumocystosis of lungs, 250,000 cases of invasive aspergillosis, and 100,000 cases of histoplasmosis.

 History

-In 500BC, an apparent account of ulcers in the mouth by Hippocrates may have been thrush.
-The Hungarian microscopist based in Paris David Gruby first reported that human disease could be caused by fungi in the early 1840s.
+In 500 BC, an account of ulcers in the mouth by Hippocrates may have described thrush.
+Paris-based Hungarian microscopist David Gruby first reported that human disease could be caused by fungi in the early 1840s.